tuanalexeu/technical-solution-description/docs/index.md

 ## Description

 <p>
-Logiweb Microservices is a big project with microservices architecture.
+Logiweb Microservices is a big project with microservice architecture.
 That is, this is REST-ful application deployed to Google Cloud.
-It consists of 4 small application: Logiweb, Dashboard, Client Service and Centralized Config Server, each will be explained in the following sections. </p>
+It consists of 5 services: Logiweb, Dashboard, Client Service, Centralized Config Server and Chat Service, each will be explained in the following sections. </p>

 <!-- https://shields.io/ -->